System Installation & Performance Testing

 Passmark Performance Test – Memory Mark – Threaded

 “Fast, easy to use, PC speed testing, and benchmarking.
 PassMark PerformanceTest ™ allows you to objectively benchmark a PC using a variety of different speed tests and compare the results to other computers.”

 In the Passmark benchmark, the Xtreem ARGB took the bottom spot with a sizeable difference from other kits we have benchmarked.
 We ran this more test more than usual and even benchmarked other memory kits to validate our results and the Xtreem ARGB scored around 28000.
 We are not sure why it scored so low and is an oddity of all the benchmark we ran on this kit.

 “SiSoftware Sandra provides a robust package of diagnostic tools for testing your system and teasing out its problems–or potential headaches.”

 We find the Xtreem ARGB sitting in the middle of the pack with scores in SiSoft of 29.75/29.48/29.66 in aggregate/integer/float.

 Super Pi Modded 1.5

-Dark Z FPS excelled in SuperPi finishing with a fast time of 7 minutes and 7 seconds.
+SuperPi loved the Xtreem ARGB memory kit finishing with an extremely fast time of 7 minutes and 1 second.